-The following tables show the performance factor that will be applied to varying levels of possible performance for each of the two performance metrics utilized for the 2015-2017 cash long-term incentive plan.
+The following tables show the performance factor that will be applied to varying levels of possible performance for each of the two performance metrics utilized for the 2016-2018 cash long-term incentive plan.
 The performance factor earned for performance at levels between those indicated below is calculated using straight-line interpolation.
 The Relative TSR component was capped at a 200% performance factor and the ROCE component was capped at a 300% performance factor.
-For the ROCE component of the 2015 award, the threshold payout of 3% was increased to 5%.
-Payments for the 2015-2017 cash long-term incentive plan, if any, will be made in early 2018.
+Payments for the 2016-2018 cash long-term incentive plan, if any, will be made in early 2019.